nomadiqltd/DogTask/README.md

 - Persist the Dogs so the user always has access even when offline

 # **Out of Scope**
-- Handling of subbreeds
+- Handling of Dog Sub breeds
 - Offline mode
-- Minor testing in obfuscated / Proguard mode only
+- Minor testing in obfuscated mode / Proguard mode only